-We offer a specialization in Speech-Language Pathology for those completing the master's program in Communication Disorders (M.A.), offered by the School of Allied Health & Communicative Disorders.
+We offer a specialization in Speech-Language Pathology for those completing the master's program in Communication Disorders (M.A.).

-Students select courses from a broad menu including Swallowing Disorders, Craniofacial Anomalies, Aphasia, Stuttering, Child Language Disorders, School Age Language Disorders, Phonological Disorders, and a number of others.
+Students select courses from a broad menu including Swallowing Disorders, Aphasia, Voice Disorders, Child Language Disorders, School Age Language Disorders, Phonological Disorders, and a number of others.

 Upon completing the master's degree, students specializing in Speech-Language Pathology meet the requirements for the Certificate of Clinical Competence and qualify for licensure by the state of Illinois.
-Employment is 100%.
-Most graduates of the Speech-Language Pathology program choose to work in Illinois.
-However, nearly all states have a Northern Illinois graduate working in speech-language pathology.
+In order to practice as a speech-language pathologist, graduates must pass the Praxis II: Subject Assessment in Speech-Language Pathology exam.

-The program is accredited in Speech-Language Pathology by the Council on Academic Accreditation in Audiology and Speech-Language Pathology and is designed for all students to meet the academic and clinical requirements for clinical certification (CCC-SLP)
+The Master’s of Arts program in speech-language pathology at Northern Illinois University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The program is designed for all students to meet the academic and clinical requirements for clinical certification (CCC-SLP).